queezythegreat/arduino-cmake/README.markdown

 1. Toolchain file

     In order to build firmware for the Arduino you have to specify a toolchain file to enable cross-compilation.
-There are two ways of specifying the file, either at the command line or through the CMake cache.
-The bundled example configuration uses the second approche like so:
+There are two ways of specifying the file, either at the command line or from within the *CMakeLists.txt* configuration files.
+The bundled example uses the second approche like so:

         set(CMAKE_TOOLCHAIN_FILE ${CMAKE_SOURCE_DIR}/cmake/toolchains/Arduino.cmake)

+    Please note that this must be before the `project(...)` command.

     If you would like to specify it from the command line, heres how: